 “It is very difficult to turn around a half century of conventional wisdom, but John Lundstrom has done it.
 In a careful but readable way, he has proved that Adm.
 Jack Fletcher deserves to be remembered as a hero and not a goat.”

 --Evan Thomas, author of Sea of Thunder

-An abundance of new evidence demanded this reevaluation of Frank Jack Fletcher, the "black shoe" admiral who won his battles at sea but lost the war of public opinion.
-A surface warrior—in contrast to a "brown shoe" naval aviator—Fletcher led the carrier forces that won against all odds at Coral Sea, Midway, and the Eastern Solomons.
-These and other early carrier victories decided the Pacific War not only because they inflicted crippling losses but also because they denied Japan key strategic positions in the region.
-Despite these successes, by 1950 Fletcher had become one of the most controversial figures in U.S. naval history and was portrayed as a timid bungler who failed to relieve Wake Island in December 1941 and who deliberately abandoned the Marines at Guadalcanal.
+This is the first paperback edition of the revisionist work about Admiral Frank Jack Fletcher, who won his battles at sea but lost the war of public opinion.
+A surface warrior, Fletcher led the carrier forces in the Pacific that won against all odds at Coral Sea, Midway, and the Eastern Solomon’s.
+Despite these successes, during the post-war Fletcher had become one of the most controversial figures in U.S. naval history and was portrayed as a timid bungler who failed to relieve Wake Island and who deliberately abandoned the Marines at Guadalcanal.